Audio-Visual World Models: Learning Physically Grounded Multisensory Dynamics: Introduction

 \section{Introduction}

-In recent years, large-scale pre-trained models have significantly advanced a wide range of AI applications.
-A natural extension of this success is to equip models with the ability to predict and reason about future states of the world.
-In this context, world models~\cite{guo2025mineworld,zuo2025gaussianworld,hafner2025mastering,zhao2025drivedreamer,ding2025understanding} have emerged as a fundamental paradigm for enabling AI systems to understand and simulate environmental dynamics.
-World models aim to encode the underlying dynamics of an environment, allowing an agent to predict future observations and rewards based on its actions, thereby providing a foundation for planning, decision making, and reasoning in complex environments.
-While early world modeling efforts predominantly focused on visual observations, real-world perception is inherently multimodal.
-Among the various sensory modalities, audio carries rich information about environmental properties that are often complementary to visual cues~\cite{du2025crab, ryu2025seeing, zhao2025audio, zhao2025audio2}.
-For instance, the spatial location of sound sources, the acoustic characteristics of physical spaces, and the temporal evolution of auditory events all provide critical signals for embodied agents navigating and interacting with their surroundings.
-As such, developing world models that can jointly capture audio-visual dynamics under precise action control represents an essential step toward building intelligent agents capable of human-like environmental understanding.
+Large-scale pre-trained models have substantially advanced a broad range of AI applications.
+A natural next step is to equip such models with an internal understanding of how the world evolves.
+World models~\cite{guo2025mineworld,zuo2025gaussianworld,hafner2025mastering,zhao2025drivedreamer,ding2025understanding} aim to encode the underlying dynamics of an environment, allowing an agent to predict future observations based on its actions, thereby providing a foundation for planning, decision making, and reasoning in complex environments.

+While most prior world modeling efforts focus on visual observations, real-world perception is inherently multimodal.
+Audio provides spatial and temporal cues that complement vision~\cite{du2025crab, ryu2025seeing, zhao2025audio, zhao2025audio2}, making it particularly valuable for embodied agents that must anticipate the multisensory consequences of their actions before acting.
+For such agents, a key requirement is \emph{physical consistency} across modalities: visual observations and acoustic signals should evolve coherently under agent actions, scene geometry, and sound propagation over time.
+This goes beyond perceptual plausibility or semantic correspondence, requiring coupled sensory predictions to remain physically grounded.